canonical/wazuh-server-operator/docs/tutorial/getting-started.md

 juju deploy self-signed-certificates
 juju deploy traefik-k8s --trust
 ```
-For instructions to deploy the Wazuh Indexer, check [its documentation](https://charmhub.io/wazuh-indexer).

 To connect the agents, you'll need to configure the agent password.
 For that,
 create a secret and set it in the Wazuh server configuration: